Contrition: Sacrament of Penance

-Contrition is not only a moral virtue, but the Council of Trent defined that it is a "part", and even more, quasi materia, in the Sacrament of Penance.
+Contrition is not only a moral virtue, but the Council of Trent defined it is a "part" and, even more, quasi-materia in the Sacrament of Penance.
 "The (quasi) matter of this sacrament consists of the acts of the penitent himself, namely, contrition, confession, and satisfaction.
 These, inasmuch as they are by God's institution required in the penitent for the integrity of the sacrament and for the full and perfect remission of sin, are for this reason called parts of penance."
 In consequence of this decree of Trent theologians teach that sorrow for sin must be in some sense sacramental.
 La Croix went so far as to say that sorrow must be aroused with a view of going to confession, but this seems to be asking too much; most theologians think with Schieler-Heuser (Theory and Practice of Confession, p.
 113) that it is sufficient if the sorrow coexist in any way with the confession and is referred to it.
 Hence the precept of the Roman Ritual, "After the confessor has heard the confession he should try by earnest exhortation to move the penitent to contrition" (Schieler-Heuser, op. cit., p.
 111 sqq.).
 For repentance is essential for the effectiveness of this sacrament, as the Catechism of the Catholic Church explains:

 Jesus' call to conversion and penance ... does not aim first at outward works ... but at the conversion of the heart, interior conversion (1430).
 Interior repentance is a radical reorientation of our whole life, a return, a conversion to God with all our heart, an end of sin, a turning away from evil, ... the desire and resolution to change one's life, with hope in God's mercy and trust in the help of his grace (1431).

 For Catholics, where there is mortal sin, use of the Sacrament of Reconciliation must follow.